Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 MECHANICAL SUPPORT:

-The intermediate heat exchange bundles are free to slide across this shelf to accommodate thermal expansion and contraction of the secondary sodium pipes and the primary sodium pool structure.
-The NaK pipes must be long enough to accommodate the vertical flexing associated with thermal expansion/contraction of the shelf support columns.
+The intermediate heat exchange bundles are free to slide radially on these brackets to accommodate thermal expansion and contraction of the NaK pipes and the sodium pool structure.
+The NaK pipes must be long enough to accommodate the vertical flexing associated with thermal expansion/contraction of the shelf supports.

 FLOW CONFIGURATION: